2013 Taça da Liga final: Team selection

 Braga went into the Taça da Liga final with only center forward Eder missing.
 Eder had sustained an injury two months prior to the final in the semi-finals of this competition against Benfica, where he ruptured ligaments in his right knee.
 Braga coach José Peseiro included central defender Douglão in his squad, who had just recuperated from an injury prior to the final; he had been injured since December.
 The exclusion of Eder from the squad would see the surprise squad selections of reserve team players Aderlan Santos and Mauro.
 Braga lined up in a 4–2–1–3 formation.
-Braga's starting line-up saw the surprise start of Aderlan Santos in defence, as well as Rúben Micael being selected ahead of Rúben Amorim in midfield.
+Braga's starting line-up saw the surprise start of Aderlan Santos in defence, as well as Rúben Micael being selected ahead of Ruben Amorim in midfield.
 Carlão would be selected ahead of Zé Luís as a replacement for the injured Eder.

 Just like their opponents, Porto were missing several players going into the final.
 Both Maicon and Héctor Quiñones were unavailable for the game.
 Maicon had sustained an injury in the buildup to the final, whilst Quiñones was left out of the final squad by Vítor Pereira.
 Both Eliaquim Mangala and Russian midfielder Marat Izmailov were injury doubts for the game, but recuperated in time for Pereira to include them in the final squad.
 Apart from the inclusion of Mangala and Izmailov, Pereira also included Brazilian forward Kelvin to be part of the squad.
 Porto lined up in a 4–1–3–2 formation.
 Despite Braga playing a strengthened side that had regularly played together in the Primeira Liga, Porto lined up with several fringe players.
 Pereira's starting eleven saw Fabiano start in goal, Abdoulaye Ba partner Mangala in the centre of defence and Belgian midfielder Steven Defour start on the left wing ahead of Izmailov.